 the story was fine but it did not meet what it was intended to do: put laughter in people's faces. other comments here were true; the story lacked comedic lines to make it funny enough.
 Although the story carried me to the wonderful beaches, it failed to accommodate my appetite for laughing.

 all in all this movie is decent for Ben stiller fans.
 I repeat, for Ben stiller fans only.
 If you are not, it would be an agonizing ordeal... i would suppose.

-A crime that is too elegant to punish This is one of the best films I've ever seen.
+This is one of the best films I've ever seen.
 The direction, acting, and cinematography are superb.
 This is one of the few films where the dialogs are remarkably spontaneous as if they were almost the way how real people talk in real life.
 I was just stunned.